jlguenego/mobile-console-log/README.md

 Then browse to your app.
 That's it !
 You should see your console.log coming to the devtool !

 Cool, isn't it ?
-If you like it, show it on Github !
+If it works and you like it, show it on Github !
+If it does not work, just open an issue with your problem.
+I will see if I can help.

 # Author